What do the drone regulations in Norway actually say? (Complete guide 2025)

 If you answer yes to any of these:

-You do not exclude taking payment for drone work (real estate, events, tourism)
+You don't rule out getting paid for drone work (real estate, events, tourism)

 You often fly where people gather

-150 meters feels too limiting when you have invested in a good drone over 900g
+150 meters feels too restrictive when you have invested in a good drone over 900g

-For me, the choice was easy – 150 meters did not work in practice.
-A2 opened the doors to the kind of photos and videos I actually wanted to create, and many commercial operators expect you to have an A2 certificate.
-The "Dji Mini" series are very good drones, but the difference up to the "Mavic Pro" series is significantly greater than many think when it comes to photo and video quality.
+For me, the choice was simple – 150 meters did not work in practice.
+A2 opened the doors to the type of photo and video I actually wanted to make, and many commercial actors expect you to have an A2 certificate.
+The "DJI Mini" series are very good drones, but the difference up to the "Mavic Pro" series is a lot bigger than many think when it comes to the quality of photo and video.

-Good luck with drone flying.
+Good luck with your drone flying.
 You can do this.